 And sacrifice and paradise are in

-at you made, The plans that you made
+The plans that you made, The plans that you made

 Who am I?
 It's one of those questions that we consistently ask ourselves, no matter where we are in life.
 Developing preschoolers, confused teenagers, optimistic college grads, overwhelmed new parents, accomplished empty nesters, the well-lived elderly.
 We all want to know where we fit in this world, what our purpose is.
 But when the speaker here asks the question, "Who am I?", his answer is "Great are You"